 - Something to be disappointed with if the rest of the market went up by 20 percent in that time.

 Each year, our growth model analyzes all available assessment data to determine how each student’s new test results compare with his/her academic peers.
 Regardless of school or class size, individual growth can be calculated for all students who have two consecutive assessment scores.
-These videos illustrate simply how the growth model works:
+The video above and below illustrate simply how the growth model works:

 Median Student Growth Percentiles